-On 16 April 2018, Moncler Ordinary Shareholders Meeting approved the Group's results for fiscal year 2017 and the distribution of a gross dividend of 0.28 euros per ordinary share, with coupon date of 21 May 2018 and payment date of 23 May 2018.
-In 2017, Moncler distributed 70.5 million euros of dividends.
+On April 16, 2018, Moncler Ordinary Shareholders Meeting approved the Group's results for fiscal year 2017 and the distribution of a gross dividend of Euro 0.28 per ordinary share, with coupon date of May 21, 2018 and payment date of May 23, 2018.
+In 2017, Moncler distributed Euro 70.5 million of dividends.

-2018 -2020 Performance Shares plan
+2018 -2020 PERFORMANCE SHARES PLAN

-On 4 May 2018 the Moncler Board of Directors, by implementing the resolutions adopted by the Shareholders' Meeting of 16 April 2018, resolved to implement the stock grant plan called "2018-2020 Performance Shares Plan" approved by the same Shareholders' Meeting and, as a result, approved the regulation implementing the aforementioned stock grant plan, approving the assignment of 1,365,531 shares in favour of n.
-99 beneficiaries, among which are the Executive Directors and the Managers with strategic responsibilities of the Group
+On May 4, 2018 the Moncler Board of Directors, by implementing the resolutions adopted by the Shareholders' Meeting of April 16, 2018, resolved to implement the stock grant plan called "2018-2020 Performance Shares Plan" approved by the same Shareholders' Meeting and, as a result, approved the regulation implementing the aforementioned stock grant plan, approving the assignment of 1,365,531 shares in favour of n.
+99 beneficiaries, among which are the Executive Directors and the Managers with strategic responsibilities of the Group.